-It is indeed a little bit of everything, wrapped up in a prickly little package with a beautiful sunset on top.
+It’s indeed a little bit of everything, wrapped up in a prickly little package with a beautiful sunset on top.
 It’s hot and chilly and the list of activities you need to pack for is as seemingly endless as the desert itself.

 What to pack for Arizona in the winter

 So as with all of my packing posts, I’m not going to tell you what to wear.
-I’m not your mommy; this is not the night before school picture day.
+I’m not your mommy; this is not school picture day.
 Not that any amount of mom’s advice would keep you from halfway ripping out your ponytail just minutes before confronting the camera.

 Besides, I don’t know you or your style.
 It would be ridiculous for me to tell you to bring skirts and dresses if you are SO not a skirt and dress person which is yours truly like 90% of the time.
-(Just check out my yearbooks.
-Actually no please don’t do that!)

 Instead, for this Arizona packing list, what I will tell you is what I packed for my winter trip to Arizona and how I think I did on a scale of 1 to freezing my ass off.